siddharthjain9244/reactbeginner/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A live demo of this project is available at https://text-utils-7vq.pages.dev/
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). live demo of this project is available at https://text-utils-7vq.pages.dev/

 ## Available Scripts